ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Force Creative / Inventory Modification (like thrax client - was made by 7GrandDad i think)

 - Command Block modification (in survival mode.
 Again this could be possible - MM64)

-- A Working FLY or Airjump (ADDED DESYNC - RealPacket made this) (i will add this to here now - MM64)

 - Disabler for movement etc